 Program Objectives/Student Learning Outcomes

 Students pursue research projects around the globe as well as in Nevada’s unique and accessible terrain.
-A 10-page paper published in an international peer-reviewed journal represents the ideal Geophysics M.S. thesis.
-Graduates are actively sought by the energy industry, commanding top salary offers.
+Three 10-page papers published in international peer-reviewed journals represent in combination the ideal Geophysics Ph.D. thesis.
+Graduates are actively sought by academia, national laboratories, and the energy industry, commanding top salary offers.

 Students must hold a bachelor’s degree from an accredited college or university to be accepted as a graduate student.
 For full graduate standing, at least 30 units of undergraduate work in geology and/or related fields must have been completed.